What makes the Ph.D. in Transpersonal Psychology through Sofia University Different?

 As a transpersonal university, we are committed to moving humanity forward.
 To do this we explore the dynamics of part-whole relationships so that we might better participate in the integral and interdependent systems that support diverse worldviews and ways of being.
 We appreciate multiple ways of knowing and support each person’s effort to build on strengths while growing in areas that pose challenges.
 We approach what we are doing with an open-minded spirit of adventure

-This on-campus doctoral program provides the container for you to be a part of a diverse learning community and combines experiential learning with serious academic inquiry into the kind of research that inspires you.
-Most doctoral programs require you to follow a professor and complete research based on their interests, but Sofia University believes that the best outcomes stem from what you are most curious about researching.
+Drawing on more than four decades of educational success, the Institute of Transpersonal Psychology (ITP) at Sofia University provides the container for you to be a part of a diverse learning community and combines experiential learning with serious academic inquiry into the kind of research that inspires you.
+Unlike many doctoral programs that require you to follow a professor and complete research based on their interests, ITP at Sofia University believes that the best outcomes stem from what you are most curious about researching.
 Finding resonance with your research creates the kind of relevance that leads to a completed dissertation and success!

 Are You a Match?